Sousastep/SousaFX-docs/docs/content/mainstutter.rst

    Smooths the filter frequency modulation.
 If mapped to a joystick, lower values follow the joystick more closely, while higher values glide towards the joystick.

+- filter boost

+   Boosts the volume of the filters.